MICHIGAN

 ANTI-AIRCRAFT DEFENSES of the SOO LOCKS

-This post was the headquarters for the joint Canadian - American anti-aircraft artillery and barrage balloon defenses for the Soo Locks during WWII (May 1942 - January 1944).
-The U.S. Army's 100th Coast Artillery (AA) employed in various positions twelve 90mm AA guns, thirty-two 37mm AA guns, twelve .50-caliber AA machine guns, and a battery of barrage balloons.
-Under local American command, the Canadian Army's 40th AA Battery (Heavy) initially employed four 90mm AA guns on loan from the U.S. until their own 3.7-inch AA guns arrived a few months later.
-A chain of five American-manned early warning air defense radar stations were located in northern Ontario (see also) beginning in August 1942.
+This post was the headquarters for the joint Canadian - American anti-aircraft artillery and barrage balloon defenses of the Soo Locks during WWII (April 1942 - February 1944).
+The U.S. Army's 100th Coast Artillery Regiment (AA) emplaced here one four-gun 90mm AA gun battery (two additional four-gun batteries were located on Canadian soil), thirty-two 37mm/40mm AA guns, twelve .50-caliber AA machine guns, and 15 60-inch AA searchlights (some on Canadian soil).
+The 339th Barrage Balloon Battalion deployed a battery of barrage balloons.
+The 131st Infantry Regiment took up guard duty at various locations.
+Also, a chain of four American-manned early warning air defense radar stations (SCR-271) were located in northern Ontario (see ONTARIO page 3) beginning in August 1942.
+After February 1944 a long-range air defense radar was built near Grand Marais.

-Nearby was Camp Lucas, formerly the Army hospital for Fort Brady in WWII, which was used as a Cold War era anti-aircraft artillery site (four 90mm) protecting the Soo Locks from 1951 to 1960.
-It was finally abandoned in 1962.
+Nearby was Camp Lucas, formerly the Army hospital post for Fort Brady in WWII, which was later used as battalion headquarters (8th AAA Battalion) for the Cold War era anti-aircraft defense protecting the Soo Locks from 1951 to 1960.
+The 2nd Battalion, 68th Artillery replaced the 8th AAA in September 1958, remaining until June 1960.
+The Royal Canadian Artillery's 128th AA Battalion was also jointly deployed across the border until June 1960.
+The post was finally abandoned in 1962.

 Fort Drummond